a-h-ismail/spindown/README.md

 sudo ./install.sh
 ```

 The install script will guide you to setup the configuration file and will automatically enable and start the systemd service.
-For non systemd users, you just need to start the binary `/usr/bin/spindownd` on boot.
+For non systemd users, you just need to start the binary `/usr/bin/spindownd` on boot (as a daemon).

 ## Notes

 - The configuration file is located at `/etc/spindown.conf`.
 After editing it you need to reload the binary for changes to take effect:
 `sudo systemctl restart spindown`

-- The tool may not be aware of some SMART self tests since they may not change usage statistics in the kernel, which may lead to aborting the test due to the tool not detecting any activity.
+- The tool may not be aware of some SMART self tests since they may not change usage statistics in the kernel.
+This leads to aborting the test due to the tool not detecting any activity and sending standby command.
 Temporarily stop the service during self tests as follows:

 ```sh
 # Stop the service